-Decreasing Radius Turn - A turn which gets sharper and sharper.
+Decreasing Radius Turn - A turn which gets tighter as it progresses.

-Increasing Radius Turn - A turn that gets wider and wider.
+Increasing Radius Turn - A turn that gets wider as it progresses.

-S Curve - A curve shaped like an S: two or more connected turns, which alternate direction.
+S Curve - A curve shaped like an S. Two or more connected turns which alternate direction.

 Hairpin - A very sharp turn which causes the road to exactly reverse its direction in a little over two widths of the road.